NeonOcean/S4.Cycle/Plans.md

 ## Abortion
 - Sims would be able to get an abortion at a hospital.

+## Miscarriage
+- Pregnancy could end in an miscarriage randomly a certain percentage of times.
+(It should be possible to disable this)
+- Certain actions could increase the likelyhood of miscarriage.

 ## Area Laws
 - Things like birth control and abortions could be illegal or hard to get depending on what neighborhood you live in.